Catenscia/MxOps/docs/source/user_documentation/scenario.md

 # Scenario

-`Scenario` are virtual context separate contract interactions and in which the results of `step` executions can be stored locally on your computer.
+A `Scenario` is a virtual context that separates contract interactions and in which the results of `step` executions can be stored locally on your computer.
 This allows to execute identical `Scenes` on different contracts in the **same** network.

 ## Structure